Concentration

 General George Armstrong Custer was not a general.

-Custer, commanding the United States Seventh Cavalry, had enjoyed the rank and privileges of Brigadier General during the Civil War.
-But this was a "brevet" rank—a temporary appointment during time of conflict.
+Custer, commanding the United States Seventh Cavalry, had enjoyed the rank and privileges of Brigadier General during the War Between the States.
+But this was a "brevet" rank -- a temporary appointment during time of conflict.

 Following the end of the war in 1865, Custer was returned to his "nominal" rank of Lieutenant Colonel.
 And it was as Lieutenant Colonel he met his end at the battle of the Little Big Horn.